gradzikb/vim-abaqus/README.md

 ##Example of usage
 You are wondering how does work with the plugin look like?
-[Here](http://youtu.be/cQ0ItTGFwLs) you can see how the plugin in work.
+[Here](http://youtu.be/cQ0ItTGFwLs) you can see the plugin in action.

 ##Installation